Reserve Now 6-12 people Dates: US $3,320/adult October 12-18 2020 Early Bird Discount

 To end our day, we’ll visit the cellar of the Wine Artisans, an association of winemakers dedicated to making traditional natural wines.
 Our host, Andro Barnovi, will walk us through the winemaking process and also prepare a luscious country supper.
 Our ride will have us back at the hotel around sunset, where you can set out on your own evening explorations or head in for a good night’s rest.

 Spread beneath the majestic Caucasus Mountains like an enormous grape basket is the Alazani Valley.
 Located in the Kakheti region of eastern Georgia, this could very well be the most breathtaking wine region in the world.
-September and October are the time of rtveli—the harvest—and families along the valley are busy making wine much like their ancestors would have done for the past 8,000 years.
+October is the time of rtveli—the harvest—and families along the valley are busy making wine much like their ancestors would have done for the past 8,000 years.

-Tonight, we’ll stay in the Alazani Valley in a comfortable boutique hotel, dreaming of grapes.
+Tonight, we’ll stay in the Alazani Valley in a comfortable boutique hotel, dreaming of all things delicious.

-Our breakfast is just a metro ride away, giving us a glimpse into Tbilisi’s Soviet-built underground rail system.
-Afterwards, fully loaded with carbs, we’ll squeeze our way to the dance studio of the Sukhishvili National Ballet to witness a rehearsal of these acrobatic dancers.
+This morning, after breakfast, we will walk down to the National Gallery for a private tour of the works of Pirosmani, the Norman Rockwell of Georgia, whose works depict a golden era of pre-Soviet Georgian traditions, including, of course, the supra.
+We’ll then head into the hidden courtyard of the museum of literature where our lunch awaits us.
+From there, we will make our way to the studio of the Sukhishvili National Ballet to witness a private rehearsal of these acrobatic dancers.
 If the Ballet is out of town on this day, we’ll catch a show at the legendary Rezo Gabriadze Puppet Theater.
 Gabriadze, a Georgian playwright, director, painter, and sculptor, collaborated with other directors to make some of Georgia’s most iconic films.
 His puppet theater productions have been praised at festivals across the world.

 Until the next adventure!